Exegetical Study Notes on the Greek TextPDF eBook

 iv] Sharing Christ's sufferings, 4:12-19

-v] General exhortations for elders and church members, 5:1-11
+v] General exhortations for elders and members, 5:1-11

 A final word of greeting and benediction, 5:12-14

 It has been argued that 1 Peter is a homily, even a baptismal homily, but it is generally held to be a letter to believers facing persecution.
-In epistolography the opening of a letter aligns with the exordium in rhetoric, although more personalized, then follows the body of the letter ending in a conclusio which aligns with the peroratio in rhetoric.
+In epistolography, the opening of a letter aligns with the exordium in rhetoric, although more personalised, then follows the body of the letter ending in a conclusio which aligns with the peroratio in rhetoric.
 Adolf Deissmann made a distinction between a personal letter and an epistle, ie., "a longer, conscious work of literature cast in the form of a letter but addressed to a wider audience and meant for publication", Boer.
-New Testament epistles tend to possess elements of both a personal letter and an epistle.
+New Testament epistles tend more toward a rhetorical address than a personal letter.
 Their peculiarity lies in the writers intention that they be read publicly, that they be read aloud in church.
 For this reason they adopt many of elements of secular rhetoric.
 In 1 Peter, the body of the letter / epistle takes up all but the prologue, 1:1-2, and the Conclusion, 5:12-14.
 The body presents in three parts which, to some degree, aligns with formal deliberative rhetoric:

-Probatio - teaching which establishes Peter's central thesis: The grace of God is the means by which a believer survives in a Godless world, 1:3-2:10.
+Probatio - The teaching section within which Peter establishes his central thesis / partitio: The grace of God is the means by which a believer survives in a Godless world, 1:3-2:10.

 Digressio - Practical application / instructions on Christian living within a Godless world, 2:11-3:12.

-Those who argue that the letter is pseudonymous date its composition between 75 and 95AD.
-If, on the other, it was written by Peter using an amanuensis, then it would be dated close to his death.
+Those who argue that the letter is pseudonymous, date its composition between 75 and 95AD.
+If, on the other hand, it was written by Peter using an amanuensis, then it would be dated close to his death.
 Tradition has it that Peter died at the hand of the emperor Nero in 64AD.

-The letter states that it was intended for the believers who lived in Pontus, Capadocia, Galatia, Asia and Bithynia, that is, ancient Asia Minor, or what is today known as Turkey.
-This was a Greek speaking Hellenized region, urban, educated and mobile and it is generally accepted now that the intended recipients of the letter were Gentile believers.
+The letter states that it is intended for the believers who live in Pontus, Capadocia, Galatia, Asia and Bithynia, ie., ancient Asia Minor, or what is today known as Turkey.
+This was a Greek speaking Hellenised region, urban, educated and mobile and it is generally accepted now that the intended recipients of the letter were Gentile believers.